The Great British Baking Show: Holidays

 In the second of the two specials, the crew are joined by the hilarious cast of the comedy series Derry Girls (also conveniently available on Netflix).
 None of them are particularly experienced bakers, but they give it their all in three challenges that test their creativity and determination as much as their culinary skills.
 Even if you haven’t seen Derry Girls you’ll fall for this lively bunch as they take cheeky jabs at each other, the hosts, the judges, and even themselves.
 As with the regular series, it’s the disasters the are the most memorable (and relatable for amateurs watching at home).
 Everyone is clearly having a blast, despite the pressure.
 There may only be one winner, but there are no losers here.

 This year more than any other, it’s important to hold on to those traditions we can still carry on in the safety of our own homes, and baking is one of the best ways to get into the holiday spirit.
 Whether you’re looking for decorating or recipe ideas, or just want to bask in the joy of the creative process, these specials absolutely hit the spot.

 There’s no age limit to the appeal of baking, especially around the holidays, so this is a true multigenerational watch.
 Whip up a batch of treats at home, and put this on while they’re in the oven.
 You’ll be glad to have something sweet to dig into afterwards.

-You may be wondering about that TV-MA rating for a show that seems comparatively tame.
-It’s due to recent seasons of the main series switching channels in the UK, allowing more profanity and sexual innuendos to make it into final cut.
+You may be wondering about that TV-MA rating for a baking show that seems comparatively tame.
+It’s due to recent seasons of the main series moving from the more conservative BBC to the edgier Channel 4, which allowed more profanity and sexual innuendos to make it into final cut.
 It’s still pretty tame, though.